 First Court of Appeals

-Chief Justice Terry Adams was elected to the First Court of Appeals in 2022.
-Before that, he was appointed by Governor Abbott in 2020 to be a Justice on the Court--and he served the rest of that term.
 Prior to joining the First Court of Appeals, Chief Justice Adams was an accomplished appellate attorney in Houston with his own appellate boutique.
 Before that, he was an appellate partner at Akerman LLP in the Houston office and chair of the firm’s appellate practice group in Texas.
-Chief Justice Adams is rated AV Preeminent by Martindale-Hubbell and has been recognized by Texas Super Lawyers and The Best Lawyers in America as a leading appellate attorney in Texas.
+Chief Justice Adams is rated AV Preeminent by Martindale-Hubbell and has been recognized in appellate law by Texas Super Lawyers and The Best Lawyers in America.

 His current term ends December 31, 2028.